Tinram/OpenSSL-File-Encrypt/README.md

         php cmdline_example.php -d abc.txt.osl

-results in *abc.txt.*, with the correct password
+results in *abc.txt*, with the correct password

 -- and **overwrites** the original file *abc.txt* if it is present in the same directory.